-England markets its history big time, and with good reason: Its history stretches back some 2,000 years, to a time when Latin-speaking Roman soldiers built forts, roads, and temples from Kent to Northumberland.
+England markets its history big time, and with good reason: Its recorded history stretches back some 2,000 years, to a time when Latin-speaking Roman soldiers built forts, roads, and temples from Kent to Northumberland.
 But England was inhabited for thousands of years before the Romans arrived.
 No soap opera can beat the stories associated with England's most famous historic sites.
 The great historical landmarks of England stir the imagination because they've witnessed so much - from glorious triumphs to bloody tragedies.

-- ✓ When you visit the Tower of London, you can walk on a piece of ground where the great dramas and terrors of a turbulent kingdom were played out, where Elizabeth I was held captive while still a princess, and where Sir Thomas More and Anne Boleyn were beheaded.
-See Chapter 12. - ✓ In southern England, at a place called Battle, you can walk around the battlefield where in 1066 William of Normandy defeated Harold, the Saxon king of England.
-The battle changed the course of English history.
-See Chapter 14. - ✓ Long-vanished peoples erected mysterious monuments that still fill the country.
-The most famous is Stonehenge, a massive stone circle on the plains of Wiltshire.
-In Cornwall, you can visit other tantalizing prehistoric sites, including Chysauster, the remains of an Iron Age village.
-In northern England, up in the Lake District, Castlerigg Stone Circle, near Keswick, is another enigmatic reminder of early human presence in England.
-See Chapters 16, 18, and 22, respectively.
+- ✓ When you visit the Tower of London, you walk on a piece of ground where the great dramas and terrors of a turbulent kingdom were played out, where Elizabeth I was held captive while still a princess, and where Sir Thomas More and Anne Boleyn were beheaded (see Chapter 12). - ✓ In southern England, at a place called Battle, you can walk around the battlefield where in 1066 William of Normandy defeated Harold, the Saxon king of England.
+The battle changed the course of English history (see Chapter 14). - ✓ Long-vanished peoples erected mysterious monuments that still fill the country.
+The most famous is Stonehenge, a massive stone circle on the plains of Wiltshire (see Chapter 16).
+In Cornwall, you can visit other tantalizing prehistoric sites, including Chysauster, the remains of an Iron Age village (see Chapter 18).
+In northern England, up in the Lake District, Castlerigg Stone Circle, near Keswick, is another enigmatic reminder of early human presence in England (see Chapter 22).